OpenDevICON/opendevicon/docs/testMintBurnToken.md

 After this block finishes executing, now reexecute the block to check the total supply and deployer balance.
 5 tokens is subtracted from total supply as well as from the deployer address.

 ### Test burnFrom method
 Using this method, tokens can be destroyed from other address as well.
-However, only the deployer can call this method.
+However, only the deployer and burners can call this method.
 ```Python
 params={
     "_account": caller_wallet.get_address(),